-What is a 360 degree survey?
+What is a 360 survey?

-Why conduct a 360 degree feedback survey?
+Why conduct a 360 survey?

 To create and build an honest feedback culture

-A healthy company workplace culture comes from a straightforward, honest and well-timed employee feedback loop between all levels of an organization.
+A healthy company workplace culture comes from a straightforward, honest, and well-timed employee feedback loop between all levels of an organization.
 If employees feel comfortable sharing what they think about management, and vice versa, they are more likely to be happy and engaged.

 To support individual development plans

-For a leader to be better aware of how their interactions impact others, having the various viewpoints gathered from 360 feedback is infinitely more useful for development than a unilateral input from a person’s manager themselves.
+For a leader to be better aware of how their interactions impact others, having the various viewpoints gathered from 360 feedback is infinitely more helpful for development than unilateral input from a person’s manager.